duff2013/TeensyTracks/README.md

 ---
 <h4>Master Track</h4>
 Uses the IntervalTimer method to fire every 1/32 of one beat at a given tempo.
-The MasterTrack class uses this to provide the timing and signals to the tracks for any instrument delays and/or signals on the beat and/or bar.
-It controls starting, restarting, stoping, pausing, rewinding and fastforwarding similiar to Garage Band for all tracks.
+The MasterTrack class uses this timer to provide the timing and signals for all tracks.
+These signals occur on the beat and/or bar of each track.
+It also controls starting, restarting, stoping, pausing, rewinding and fastforwarding similiar to Garage Band for all tracks.

 ![alt text](https://github.com/duff2013/TeensyTracks/blob/master/pics/controls.png "Garage Band Controls")<br>

  The MasterTrack class also handles alloating the tracks threading enviroment.
 This is what allows these controls to work.

 ---
 <h4>Tracks</h4>